Danger Mouse (1981 TV series): Development

-On 4 June 1984, the show was (along with Belle and Sebastian) the first animated show to appear on Nickelodeon in the United States and quickly became the second most popular show on the channel after You Can’t Do That on Television, as it appealed to both tweens and adults with its quick-witted English humour.
-It was often compared to American audiences as a British equivalent of The Rocky and Bullwinkle Show, due to its gentle satire of politics and outrageous plots.
+On 4 June 1984, the show was (along with Belle and Sebastian) the first animated show to appear on Nickelodeon in the United States, and quickly became the second-most popular show on the channel after You Can't Do That on Television, as it appealed to both children and adults with its quick-witted English humour.
+It was often described by American audiences as a British equivalent of The Rocky and Bullwinkle Show, due to its gentle satire of politics and outrageous plots.

-It returned to terrestrial television after the BBC purchased episodes of it to broadcast in its daytime schedules with its first broadcast on 12 February 2007.
+It returned to terrestrial television after the BBC purchased episodes of it to broadcast in its daytime schedules with its first broadcast on 12 February 2007 on BBC Two.

-The show was expensive to make, sometimes needing 2,000 drawings thus footage was reused while certain scenes were set in the North Pole or "in the dark" (i.e. black with eyeballs visible only, or, in Danger Mouse's case, simply one eyeball) as a cost-cutting measure.
+The show was expensive to make, an episode sometimes needing 2,000 drawings thus footage was reused while certain scenes were set in the North Pole or "in the dark" (i.e. black with eyeballs visible only, or, in Danger Mouse's case, simply one eyeball) as a cost-cutting measure.
 This time-and-money saving device was cheerfully admitted by both Brian Cosgrove, who conceived the character and the show, and Brian Trueman, who wrote almost all the scripts from the beginning.

-Reception
+Reception and legacy

-It has been widely claimed that in the show's viewing figures hit an all-time high of 21 million viewers in 1983.
-This figure is disputed, as the most viewed programme of the year, Coronation Street, only achieved 18.45 million viewers.
-The figure of 21 million appears to be the aggregate of viewing figures for five Danger Mouse episodes broadcast between 3-7 January 1983 (20.875 million in total, an average of 4.175 million per episode).
-For the week ending 9 January 1983, the rating figures of Danger Mouse did not place it within the top 10 ITV programmes.
+During the cartoon's run, it reached a peak viewing figure of 7.2 million viewers on 3 January 1983, with average figures being around 3–4 million per episode.

-In the UK, Channel 4's 100 Greatest Kids' TV Shows, the show came third, beaten only by The Muppet Show and The Simpsons.

-It was named the 62nd best animated series by IGN, calling it one of the first British cartoons to become popular with American audiences.
+In 2001, the show was ranked third in Channel 4's 100 Greatest Kids' TV Shows.
+In 2008, it was named the 62nd-best animated series by IGN, who considered it one of the first British cartoons to become popular with American audiences.